macacanigra-pl/the-mnl-website/docs/user-guide/function.md

     ``` scala linenums="1"
     val mnl_say = (hello : String) => ("MNL: " + hello)
-    ```

 ## The Function block

-MNL simplifies the construction by binding the lambda block with a name in one special declaration block called a function block.
+MNL simplifies the binding of the lambda block with the variable block in one special declaration block called a function block.

 ![workspace](assets/images/first_class_function_1.png){title="First class function"}

 /// caption
-Fig. 2: The function block
+Fig. 3: The function block
 ///

 === "SML"